 I'm talking about the question you've wanted to ask this whole time — "Will you do business with me?"
 Of course, you may want to phrase it differently, but the gist is that you've earned the right to ask for their business.

 You've provided value, discussed how you solve their problem, cited evidence that it's helped real people and addressed their biggest reason not to buy.
 The only thing you haven't done is ask them directly to do business with you, and now is the time.

 You'll also want to leave them with a strong image of what it looks like to become a patron of yours.
 How will their lives get better?
 What stresses or challenges will they be freed of?
 Paint that with words, and paint it well.

 There you have it, a step-by-step process of how to use email marketing to nurture your leads!
 But maybe you're thinking, "How cool would it be if they had a real example of how to do it?!"

 Well, friend, you're in luck.
-Check out this DIY Lead Nurturing Guide, which is practically a mini-course on how to nurture your leads using email marketing.
+Check out this guide to writing a killer nurture series, which is practically a mini-course on how to nurture your leads using email marketing.

 As iPhones get more lavish and technology advances, social media communication only continues to rise.
 From LinkedIn to Instagram, social media platforms are unique in that they allow businesses to interact with consumers more organically.

 Lead nurturing can sometimes be a slow process depending on the qualification of your leads.
 That's why social media has proved to be a vital tool for businesses to integrate into their marketing strategy.

 Of course, you can pay to advertise on these platforms in an attempt to catalyze prospect engagement, which will be discussed in a minute.
 However, nurturing your contacts can also be done well through creating and sharing valuable content throughout your contact networks.
 This provides your leads with relevant information that they can apply to their own life and insight about your company.
 This method helps gradually advance them through your funnel, at a pace that's comfortable for them.